hellcoderz/heap.coffee/README.md

 delete n
 ```

-Dereferencing and taking the address of variables are just like in C:
+Dereferencing in expressions and taking the address of variables are just like
+in C:

 ```coffeescript
 v  = *n